SPRING MEADOWS COMMUNITY GROUPS

 There currently 5 groups:

-You’ll find one in Summerlin (reach out to Guy Williams for more details), one on the east (reach out to Bob Summers for more details) side of the city, another in Henderson (reach out to Kevin Park for more details), another in center city (reach out to Dan Phillips for more details), and a final one located in the northern part of the valley (Reach out to Keith Turner for more details).
+You’ll find one in Summerlin (reach out to Guy Williams for more details), one on the east (reach out to Bob Summers for more details) side of the city, another in Henderson (reach out to Paul Forrester for more details), another in center city (reach out to Dan Phillips for more details), and a final one located in the northern part of the valley (Reach out to Keith Turner for more details).